escrimeuse/quebec-health-database/README.md

 ## Deployment

-To populate the remote DB:
+To populate the remote DB (make sure you've fetched the DonneesQuebec data first and have generated the schema file):

 ```shell
 npm run create-db:remote